Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 This shows that God will help us with the assignment He gives us.
 So go ahead and name the task that God has assigned to your hands.

 Genesis chapter 1 says that the animals were created according to their kinds, rather than according to their species.
 In fact, the phrase "after their kind" appears 10 times in just one chapter.
-Besides, there were fewer animals in Adam's day than there are species today.
+Besides, there were fewer kinds of animals in Adam's day than there are species today.

 Aftermath of Naming the Animals